AsianMop/Dark-Souls-II-Completionists-Handbook/README.md

 # Dark Souls II: The Completionist’s Handbook

-**Scholar of the First Sin — Version 1.0**
+**Scholar of the First Sin — Version 1.1**

-An unofficial, non-commercial completionist handbook created by AsianMop for *Dark Souls II: Scholar of the First Sin*.
+An unofficial, non-commercial completionist handbook created by **AsianMop** for *Dark Souls II: Scholar of the First Sin*.

+Version **1.1** supersedes Version **1.0** and represents the first comprehensively verified edition of the handbook.
+Every chapter, appendix and supporting publication material has undergone editorial verification against multiple authoritative *Scholar of the First Sin* sources before publication.

 The handbook provides a complete, route-ordered journey through the base game and all three Crown DLC campaigns, including collectibles, NPC and merchant progression, boss strategies, summons, invasions, Scholar-specific differences, completion traps, post-game cleanup and Journey 2 preparation.

+---

+## Repository Status

+**Current Release:** Version 1.1

+Version 1.1 is the latest verified release of the handbook.

+Future corrections and improvements will be published through subsequent GitHub releases.

+---

 ## Download

 [Download the latest published release](https://github.com/AsianMop/Dark-Souls-II-Completionists-Handbook/releases/latest)

-The **Digital Interactive Edition PDF** is recommended for most readers.
+**The Version 1.1 Corrected Publication (PDF) is the recommended edition for most readers.**

-## Available editions
+## Available Editions

-- **Digital Interactive Edition** — fixed-layout screen reading with searchable text, bookmarks and internal navigation.
-- **Collector’s Edition — A4** — professionally formatted for A4 printing.
-- **Collector’s Edition — US Letter** — professionally formatted for US Letter printing.
+- **Version 1.1 Corrected Publication (PDF)** — recommended for most readers.
+- **Version 1.1 Corrected Publication (DOCX)** — editable Word edition.
+- **Complete Publication Audit Report** — documents the publication-wide verification process.
+- **Completion Summary** — summarises the Version 1.1 publication and verification results.

+## What's New in Version 1.1

+- Complete publication-wide editorial audit.
+- Comprehensive factual and editorial corrections.
+- Improved routing and progression accuracy.
+- Corrected NPC and merchant progression.
+- Corrected summon and invasion information.
+- Corrected Scholar-specific content.
+- Updated hyperlinks, cross-references and page references.
+- Improved publication consistency and formatting.
+- Final structural and publication verification completed.

 ## Coverage